-1.6.1.4 Advanced Digital Display (ADD2/MEC) Card Support
+1.6.1.5 Advanced Digital Display (ADD2/MEC/ADD2+) Card Support

-The GMCH routes two multiplexed SDVO ports that are each capable of driving up to a 225 MHz pixel clock to the PCI Express x16 connector.
-When an ADD2/MEC card is detected, the Intel GMA X3500 graphics controller is enabled and the PCI Express x16 connector is configured for SDVO mode.
-SDVO mode enables the SDVO ports to be accessed by the ADD2/MEC card.
-An ADD2/MEC card can either be configured to support simultaneous display or can be configured to support dual independent display as an extended desktop configuration with different color depths and resolutions.
-ADD2/MEC cards can be designed to support the following configurations:
+The GMCH routes two multiplexed SDVO ports that are each capable of driving up to a 270 MHz pixel clock to the PCI Express x16 connector.
+When an ADD2/MEC/ADD2+ card is detected, the Intel GMA X4500 graphics controller is enabled and the PCI Express x16 connector is configured for SDVO mode.
+SDVO mode enables the SDVO ports to be accessed by the ADD2/MEC/ADD2+ card.
+An ADD2/MEC/ADD2+ card can either be configured to support simultaneous display or can be configured to support dual independent display as an extended desktop configuration with different color depths and resolutions with DVI analog output only.
+ADD2/MEC/ADD2+ cards can be designed to support the following configurations:

-- Low Voltage Differential Signaling (LVDS) - Single device operating in dual channel mode - HDTV output - HDMI support (when used with the S/PDIF connector)
+- Low Voltage Differential Signaling (LVDS) - Single device operating in dual channel mode - HDTV output - HDMI support (when used with the HD Audio Link header)